 - Sweet Coral Club's Mushroom's stem has no ring nor volva but does have tiny white dots that run vertically down its length.

-- The mushroom cap ranges from light yellow to bright orange or pink, the spore print is brownish-yellow.
+- The mushroom cap ranges from light yellow to bright orange or pink, and the spore print is brownish-yellow.

 - has a fruity, earthy smell when fresh and a pepper or aniseed flavor when cooked with butter.